 The potato (Solanum tuberosum) belongs to the solanaceae family of flowering plants.
 It contains a bitter alkaloid, solanin.
 Left to go green in the light, its tubers become more toxic, which is why potatoes should be stored in the dark, and their colour checked before cooking.
 Did you know that, globally, the potato is the third most important food crop for human consumption, after rice and wheat?
 There are more than 4,000 varieties of native potatoes, mostly in the Andes, from where they originate.
 However, today, there are fewer than 100 varieties cultivated commercially, and most of us have access to only a few of these.

 Potatoes can be cultivated from sea level up to 4,700 m.
 In Australia, thanks to our wide range of climactic conditions, potatoes can be harvested all year round.
 They produce more food per unit of water than any other major crop, and they are up to seven times more efficient in using water than cereals.
 Potatoes are produced in over 100 countries across South America, Africa, and Central Asia. https://cipotato.org/potato/potato-facts-and-figures/ What a versatile crop!

 Serve these parmesan potato wedges as a side dish for a family barbecue or as a snack.
-They go really well with romesco sauce! https://atamandastable.com.au/romesco-sauce-with-smoked-paprika/
+In winter, I like to shave a little black truffle on top.
+The wedges also go really well with romesco sauce. https://atamandastable.com.au/romesco-sauce-with-smoked-paprika/

 PS: If you’d like to read more, please subscribe to my monthly newsletter for stories, recipes and tips for simple, nutritious meals.